anna-git/DownloadStats/README.md

 # How to run
-There's a docker file for a linux platform at the very root of the project built this way: docker build -t downloadstats
+There's a docker file for a linux platform at the very root of the project built this way: docker build -t downloadstats .
 The docker file is for a linux platform.
 As long as your containers are linux based
-You simply need to run
+Environment variables available:
-$ docker run -d -p 8080:80 --name downloadstats downloadstats
+* Feeder=10 ([see below feeding data](#feeding-data)) >> 10 is the number of seconds between automatic adds in the database So you simply need to run docker run -d -p 8080:80 --name downloadstats downloadstats -e "Feeder=20"

-Otherwise you need a docker file for windows that would look like this:
+Otherwise for windows, you need a docker file for windows that would look like this:
 ```javascript
 #See https://aka.ms/containerfastmode to understand how Visual Studio uses this Dockerfile to build your images for faster debugging.